Creating and importing projects

 You have now:

-- Created a new project that builds and runs in the cloud.
+- Created a project that builds and runs in the cloud.

-- Copied an existing local project to build and run in the cloud.
+- Built and run an existing project in the cloud.